justjosie/Virtual-Event-Guide/index.md

 - Sample Code of Conduct
 - Event planning checklist

-### Virtual Tools (Josie)
+### Virtual Tools
 - Face-to-Face Communications (Webex, other ones we looked at)
 - Chat (Slack, Discord)
 - Presentations (Webex, Zoom)
 - Hackathon Collaboration (HackerEarth)

 ### Communications
-- The need for communications becomes even more important with a virtual event (Josie)
+- The need for communications becomes even more important with a virtual event
 - What does a communications Plan look like?
-(Josie)
-- Sample content: Tweets, Emails, Description, Website(Josie)
+- Sample content: Tweets, Emails, Description, Website

 # Branding Guidelines
-- High-level brand guidelines (Josie)
+- High-level brand guidelines
-- Downloadable: PowerPoint Template (Brian)
+- Downloadable: PowerPoint Template
-- Downloadable: Qiskit Logos (Brian)
+- Downloadable: Qiskit Logos
-- Downloadable: Promo Photos (Brian)
+- Downloadable: Promo Photos

-# Online Resources - other ways to connect with the community (Brian)
+# Online Resources - other ways to connect with the community
 - Youtube Videos
 - Blog Posts
 - Video Recap